Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 One of the best ways to improve the appearance of your front yard is to build a pathway using stepping stones.

-You may simply find and purchase stepping stones without paying a lot of money.
+You may find and purchase stepping stones without paying a lot of money.
 To make it look even more beautiful, add decorative grass.

 15. Ensure to Use an Automatic Irrigation System